-The Program Director will submit the list of student trainees at award activation; this is not part of the application.
+The program director will submit the list of student trainees at award activation; this is not part of the application.

-- To be eligible for this program, an undergraduate student must be classified at the junior or senior academic status at the time of award activation or may complete the fellowship immediately following graduation. - A student who was previously supported by an AHA student fellowship may apply for an additional fellowship in a subsequent year.
-However, a student who has been supported by two AHA undergraduate fellowships is no longer eligible to apply.
-An application for a second undergraduate fellowship should be well-justified. - Student must be enrolled full-time or a recent graduate of an undergraduate degree program at a four-year college or university. - Student must be a United States citizen, or a foreign national holding a student, exchange or permanent resident visa, including an F-1, H1, H1B, J1, PR, TC or TN visa.
+- To be eligible for this program, an undergraduate student must be classified at junior or senior academic status at the time of award activation, or may complete the fellowship immediately following graduation. - A student who was previously supported by an AHA student fellowship may apply for an additional fellowship in a subsequent year.
+However, a student who has been supported by two professional.heart.org/research

+AHA undergraduate fellowships is no longer eligible to apply.
+An application for a second undergraduate fellowship should be well-justified.

+- Student must be enrolled full-time or a recent graduate of an undergraduate degree program at a four-year college or university. - At the time of application, student must be a United States citizen, or a foreign national holding a student, exchange or permanent resident visa, including an F-1, H1, H1B, J1, PR, TC or TN visa.
 Deferred Action for Childhood Arrivals (DACA) status requires additional AHA approval to apply.
-Send an email to Apply@Heart.org with an explanation of the student's status and a statement of support from the sponsor. - Students are not required to reside in the U.S. for any period of time before being supported by American Heart Association funding.
+Send an email to Apply@Heart.org with an explanation of the student's status and a statement of support from the sponsor. - Students are not required to reside in the U.S. for any period of time before beings supported by applying for American Heart Association funding.